wcerfgba/jpreston.xyz/notes-on-organization-design.md

 In the standard mode, processes are dependent on objectives, because we need to know what we want before we can decide how we can get it.
 If objectives describe how we should measure the current state of the world, and tell us what state we want the world to be in, processes are the tools which allow us to change the world and move us towards that ideal state.

-In the meta mode, the development of an organization, its objectives and other factors are themselves processes! ...
-TODO ...
+In the meta mode, the development of an organization, its objectives and other factors are themselves processes.
+Even the action of writing a process is itself a process!
+These meta-processes are very commonly undocumented, and in my mind present a huge gap in the day-to-day life of organizations, and organization design thinking.
+How are processes developed?
+Who develops them?
+What's involved?
+How does a new process replace an old process?
+All these questions and more are answered by meta-processes (processes which operate on processes) and a key feature of the WOPRS model is to explicitly document these meta-processes, as we will see later.

+Processes subsume Leavitt's tasks, McKinsey's systems, and various factors in Burke-Litwin including systems and tasks and skills.

+Culture and style constitute a set of unwritten beliefs (world) and processes which affect working climate and motivation.
+Behaviours like greeting your colleagues in the morning, going out for lunch together, advertising meetings publicly and allowing people to sit in and observe, encouraging engineers to talk directly with customers, regular 1:1 meetings between colleagues, and so many more practices, are often undocumented or implicit, arise organically and bottom-up, and have a strong emotional effect on members.
+These are the things which make up an organization's culture.
+Likewise, the unwritten parts of how members carry out their duties and execute processes, such as the tone in an email, or the way someone breaks down a task and the order they perform those sub-tasks in, constitute style.

+It is possible to document these cultural and stylistic processes, and WOPRS encourages the organization designer to do so, although they do not have to be rigorously defined.
+In a sense, writing a process document about "how to greet your colleagues in the morning" is pedantic, and will actually harm the culture more than help it.
+However, it is good to be thorough and make note of these behaviours in your collection of processes, to acknowledge that it exists and indicate that it is desired.
+In particular, documenting different members' styles is an (auto)ethnographic process, and can bring great advantages to an organization by allowing different members to learn from each other's approaches, and even develop a deeper understanding of their own work and why they work in that way.

 Processes may define roles and deliverables, and may be recursive or initiate other processes.
-Consider the following set of processes:
+Here is an example set of processes:

 * Hire an Engineer
   1. The Hiring Manager takes a set of job applications from the Engineering Job Applications inbox.